 Under UK law, VAT on cakes and biscuits is set at 0%.
 However, crucially, the law states that if a biscuit is partly or wholly covered in chocolate then it is to be taxed at the standard rate.
 HMRC clearly defines the difference as follows:

 “The significance of the borderline between cakes and biscuits is that a cake is zero-rated even if it is covered in chocolate, whereas a biscuit is standard-rated if wholly or partly covered in chocolate or some product similar in taste and appearance.”

 In 1991 Her Majesty’s Customs and Excise – HMRC as we know it today – challenged manufacturer McVities on their orange filled goodies, believing them to be biscuits.
 McVities fought back.
 The case eventually went to tribunal and, according to rumour, McVities even baked a 12” Jaffa Cake in their quest to prove the fact that they are a cake and not a biscuit.

 Her Maj eventually ruled in McVities’ favour, and consumers of Jaffa Cake’s rejoiced!
 The cake would now not be subjected to a 17.5% VAT (the VAT rate at the time in the UK) price hike.

 That really takes the biscuit

-Other food companies haven’t had as much luck.
-The law states that potato crisps are subject to standard rate VAT, whereas maize and corn based snacks are 0%.
-Procter & Gamble, manufactures of Pringles, thought they would try their luck and see if a court would rule their crisp a maize based product.
+Aside from the issue of VAT on cakes and biscuits, other food companies haven’t had as much luck.
+The law states that potato crisps are subject to standard rate VAT, whereas maize and corn-based snacks are 0%.
+Procter & Gamble, manufactures of Pringles, thought they would try their luck and see if a court would rule their crisp a maize-based product.